jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 ### Overview

 **Ares** consists of parachain plug-in, validator, aggregator, reputation council, proof of fraud.
 If parachain use our services, it needs to integrate our oracle pallet, The result of the request passed to the caller through a callback.
-We scan in our chain of the parachain events call about the pallet, Aggregators randomly selected through VRF, which aggregates data from multiple sources. and the submitted data to the parachain via extrinsic, and packing parachain extrinsic and receipts onto our chain.
+We scan in our chain of the parachain events call about the pallet, Aggregators randomly selected through VRF, which aggregates data from multiple sources. and submitted data to the parachain via extrinsic, packing parachain extrinsic and receipts via off-chain worker onto our chain.

 Aggregator needs to pledge certain assets, Every time the aggregator submits a correct data, its reputation value will grow.
 The reputation value and pledge will be weighted, from which we choose the members of council. council can only approve and reject data submitted by validator.
 The default is to approve, validator nodes can verify, if validator found the data is incorrect, submit proof of fraud to council. if council check up, will reward validator and slash aggregator, its reputation will be degraded.